dcarda/docker.example01/Step_3/README.md

 # Personal Docker Project

-In this last step we're going to build a War archieve which will have a small, example, micro service in it.
+In this last step we're going to build a War archive which will have a small, example, micro service in it.

 It's not much, but it's a very good starting place!